Skip to content Skip to main navigation Report an accessibility issue

 Charlie Lemmons was a natural leader, taking on an active role in the labor union that represented workers at International Harvester, as well as being a deacon in his church.
 He was a very strong advocate of education, making sure that each of his children had an opportunity to attend college.
 Of his three surviving children, two became public school educators with master’s degrees, while one is a veteran of the Vietnam War.

 Charlie spent a great deal of time with his first grandchildren, twins, Ronald and Donald Frieson, both graduates of the University of Tennessee, Knoxville.
 Known to them as ‘Papa Charlie,’ Lemmons provided an endless array of philosophy, practical teachings, and wisdom that shaped their lives.
 Any level of perceived success is directly credited to those early teachings and mentoring provided by what the twins believe is “the smartest man we’ve ever known.”
 Ronald Frieson, founder of the Charlie Lemmons Endowment, believes this a good way to preserve the memory of such an incredible individual, while also spreading the impact of his legacy.
-It is his desire to share with others, the benefits of a life well lived.
+It is his desire to share with others, the benefits of a life well-lived.

 Dream to Reality Courtyard Project